Admongo Resources for the Classroom

 Everywhere you look, you see advertisements—not just on TV and online, but on buses, buildings, and scoreboards.
 Many ads target kids ages 8 to 12.
 Do your students have the critical thinking skills to understand ads, what they’re saying, and what they want kids to do?

 To help you equip your students with these valuable skills, the Federal Trade Commission (FTC), the nation’s consumer protection agency, has launched a campaign to teach kids about advertising.
 The Admongo campaign will help kids learn to ask three key “critical thinking” questions when they encounter advertising:

 - What does the ad want me to do?

-The Admongo campaign features: a game-based student website at Admongo.gov; sample ads for the classroom; and a free curriculum, available in print or online (see below).”
+The Admongo campaign features: a game-based student website at Admongo.gov; sample ads for the classroom; and a free curriculum, located below.
 Together, these tools will help you build ad literacy skills in the classroom and beyond!

 Visit and print the Admongo Glossary.
 These terms and concepts will help your students decode and understand advertising, helping them become smarter consumers!

 Check out, print, and download ad examples to accompany these lessons.
 Share them with your students in class.

 Continue the learning at home with these family materials.
 Print out copies of the family program for your students.

 This lesson invites students to explore what advertising is, what ads do, and who's responsible for the messages in ads.